liamsennitt/applocker/README.md

 ### FilePathRule

-To create a file path AppLocker rule to allow or deny files based upon their path, a `applocker.conditions.FilePathCondition` condition must be created.
+To create a file path AppLocker rule to allow or deny files based upon their path, a `FilePathCondition` condition must be created.

-This condition can then be used to create a `applocker.rules.FilePathRule`.
+This condition can then be used to create a `FilePathRule`.

 ```python
 from applocker.conditions import FilePathCondition